The World’s New Sparkling Star

-Domaine Serene’s extensive barrel program further supports our commitment to terroir transparency and the art of blending.
-We work with a variety of different French coopers to achieve stylistic diversity which supports our quality goals while seamlessly integrating with each wine during maturation.
-We hand-select barrels representing a wide range of sizes, oak forests and toast levels, and are even working with coopers to create a series of custom barrels exclusive to Domaine Serene.
+Our extensive barrel program further supports our commitment to terroir transparency and the art of blending.
+We work with a variety of different French coopers to achieve stylistic diversity that supports our quality goals while seamlessly integrating with each wine during maturation.
+We hand-select barrels representing a wide range of sizes, oak forests and toast levels.
 Along with meticulous yeast selection and comprehensive micro-cru fermentation management, this intricate barrel program contributes yet another layer of complexity to our wines.
 In addition, we are holding on to reserve wines from the best vintages to utilize in our Multi-Vintage (M.V.) sparkling wines to maintain a house consistency and an unparalleled quality.

 The art of blending is the hallmark of the Domaine Serene winemaking philosophy.
 Our winemaking team consistently tastes individual casks and barrels of every lot each month throughout the barrel-aging process to determine ideal blends for our sparkling wines.
-Meticulous blending from selected barrels allows our team to craft elegant, balanced and silky wines year after year and lends itself to crafting the most consistent, high-quality wines possible.
+A mastery of blending from hand-selected barrels allows our team to craft elegant, balanced and precise wines year after year and lends itself to crafting the most consistent, high-quality wines possible.

 5Tirage & Secondary Fermentation

-After the riddling process, when the sediment settles in the neck of the bottle, the neck is then dipped into a brine solution and frozen.
-Working quickly, the bottle is turned upright and the crown cap removed.
-The plug of frozen sediment is ejected by the pressure of the carbon dioxide.
-This is the final stage before the sparkling wines are given their liqueur d'expedition.
+After the riddling process the wine is ready for disgorgement, a technique used to remove this yeast sediment.
+The bottle neck is dipped into a brine solution and frozen.
+Working quickly, the bottle is turned upright and the crown cap is removed.
+As a result, the plug of frozen sediment is ejected by pressure and carbon dioxide.
+Once complete, the resulting wine is considered clear of it's lees and it is ready to move on to dosage.

 8Dosage & Corking